Read letters from Michael & Rachel Ludwig

 Serving at the invitation of the Evangelical Church in the Republic of Niger

-Michael and Rachel will be in the US and available to visit congregations as their schedule permits through April2014.
-Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Michael and Rachel will next be in the US and available to visit congregations June - July 2016.
+Email them to extend an invitation to visit your congregation or organization.

 About Michael and Rachel's Ministry: Only 30 percent of the people in Niger can read and write.
-Nigeriens seeking literacy skills often approach pastors, typically the most educated people in their communities, for assistance.
+Nigerians seeking literacy skills often approach pastors, typically the most educated people in their communities, for assistance.
 The pastors want to help, but they usually need to improve their skills as literacy trainers.
 Michael Ludwig will help pastors and evangelists in the Evangelical Church in the Republic of Niger (EERN) raise their proficiency as literacy teachers.
 He will also build their capacity to organize literacy classes.
 Literacy classes help people better their economic plight, and they often opens doors for witness.
-Michael will also be working with students and teachers at two Bible schools in the Maradi region, the Dogon Gao Bible School and the Aguie Bible School.
+Michael will also be working with students and teachers at two Bible schools.
 In addition, Michael will familiarize the EERN with the Community Health Evangelism model, an initiative that integrates community-based development, evangelism, and discipleship.
 His wife, Rachel, will be open to opportunities to serve with the church and in the community as God leads.

 Country Context: Niger is often called the gateway between North Africa and Sub Saharan Africa.
 It is one of the continent’s most economically impoverished countries and is at the bottom of the UN’s human development index.
 Fewer than 50 percent of children are enrolled in school, and its annual per capita gross domestic product is only about $800.
 Farming is limited by frequent droughts, and the country’s vast desert regions are growing because arable land is falling victim to droughts, excessive cultivation, overgrazing, and deforestation.
 While 95 percent of Nigeriens are Muslim, the government is secular and there is openness to the gospel.
 Most non-Muslims in Niger are Christian or adherents of traditional religions.
 The Evangelical Church in the Republic of Niger is the largest Protestant church in the country and is a member of the World Communion of Reformed Churches.
 In recent decades, the Evangelical Church in the Republic of Niger and the Presbyterian Church (U.S.A.) began working as partners in mission.